Our Practice Areas

 New Jersey’s Laws On Marijuana Possession

-The state of New Jersey allows for the medical use of cannabis and, under the law, qualifying patients and/or their caregivers are permitted to possess up to 2 oz. of marijuana per month.
-Penalties for non-medical marijuana possession in New Jersey are as follows:
+The state of New Jersey allows for the use of cannabis up to 6 ounces or less.
+Penalties for possessing over 6 ounces of marijuana in New Jersey are as follows:

-- Possession of less than 50g of marijuana (or less than 5g of hashish, the most potent and concentrated form of cannabis) is considered a disorderly persons offense and brings a penalty of up to 6 months in jail and a monetary fine of up to $1,000
+- Possession of more than 6 ounces of marijuana is considered a crime and brings a penalty of up to 1.5 years in jail and a monetary fine of up to $25,000

-- Possession of more than 50g of marijuana (or more than 5g of hashish) is considered a fourth-degree crime and brings a penalty of up to 18 months in prison and a monetary fine of up to $15,000
+- Possession of more than 17 grams of hash is considered a crime and brings a penalty of up to 18 months in prison and a monetary fine of up to $25,000

 Questions About A Charge Of Driving Under the Influence (DUI) Of Marijuana In New Jersey?
 Schedule A Free Consultation With Our Skilled Trenton Marijuana DUI Lawyers